ytyulkinaxway/axway-open-docs/content/en/docs/apim_installation/apigw_containers/docker_scripts_prereqs.md

 The `quickstart.sh` script is intended to simplify deployment of API Gateway in containers, especially for development environments and evaluation use.
 However, you can also use it as a starting point for customization and modify it to suit your own environment.

+To run the Discovery and Traceability agents as part of the Quickstart demo, you need a valid `da_env_vars.env` and `ta_env_vars.env` configuration files, as well as valid private and public keys to connect with Amplify Central.
+For more information about agents configuration files, see [Agent configuration](https://docs.axway.com/bundle/amplify-central/page/docs/connect_manage_environ/connect_api_manager/agent-variables/index.html).

+To run the demo environment, set the following in the agents configuration files:

+* `APIMANAGER_HOST=apimgr`
+* `APIGATEWAY_HOST=apimgr`
+* `APIMANAGER_SSL_INSECURESKIPVERIFY=true`

+{{< alert title="Note" color="primary" >}}Server certificates signed by a trusted Certificate Authority should be used when attempting to utilize the demo script as part of a production environment with the `APIMANAGER_SSL_INSECURESKIPVERIFY=true` configuration variable removed.
+For more information, see [Configure signed certificates for API Manager ports](/docs/apim_administration/apimgr_admin/api_mgmt_config/#configure-signed-certificates-for-api-manager-ports).{{< /alert >}}

 ## Create a Docker network

 You must run the `docker network` command to create a Docker network for the API Gateway domain.
 This enables all of the containers in the domain to communicate with each another easily (for example, the API Gateway container and Admin Node Manager container).
 A containerized API Gateway domain must include one Admin Node Manager container and one or more API Gateway containers.